If I don't do a vacation scheme with Norton Rose Fulbright, can I still apply for a training contract?

 What legal qualifications will I study during my Apprenticeship?

 We recruit two apprenticeships; a Solicitor Apprenticeship in London and a Paralegal Apprenticeship in Newcastle.
 On successful completion of the Paralegal Apprenticeship you will achieve a Paralegal Level 3 Apprenticeship Certificate of Higher Education.
-On successful completion of the Programme, our apprentices will have an LLB degree and will qualify as solicitors.
+On successful completion of the Solicitor Apprenticeship you will achieve an LLB degree and will be eligible to qualify as a solicitor.

 Can I apply for the Solicitor Apprenticeship if I have successfully completed the Paralegal Apprenticeship?

 Yes, you can apply however you will be assessed in the same way as all external applicants.

 To apply for our Solicitor Apprenticeship you must have received AAB at A Level.
 For our Paralegal Apprenticeship you must have received three A Levels grace A - C.

 All our application windows and deadlines, as well as scheme dates, can be found on the Apply page.

 What are the minimum grade requirements for your schemes?